Hi there!

 Is there a minimum GPA Requirement?

-Although Panhellenic does not require a specific grade point average (GPA) to participate in formal recruitment or COB, each sorority has a minimum grade requirement to be eligible for membership.
+Although Panhellenic does not require a specific grade point average (GPA) to participate in formal recruitment or COR, each sorority has a minimum grade requirement to be eligible for membership.
 Every sorority strives to maintain a high level of academic success and must consider a woman’s ability to meet the chapter's scholastic standards.
-It is highly recommended that women participating in COB have at or above a 2.3 Cal Poly GPA.
+It is highly recommended that women participating in COR have at or above a 2.3 Cal Poly GPA.

 How will joining a sorority affect my academics?